danieloakman/CSIT314-Group-Project/README.md

 1. Open a terminal then navigate to the root directory of the project
 2. run `expo build:android`, this will take a few minutes.
 3. After it has finished there will be a link where you can download the apk file.
+4. The apk file can be installed on your android phone or emulator directly.

 ## Project structure